vieitesss/workspacesionizer.wezterm/README.md

 ---@class W_options_binding
 ---@field key string The key to press.
----@field mods string The key to press.
+---@field mods string The modifiers to use.
 ```

 A full example: